dorftv/dove/README.md

 ## DOVE - Online Video Editor

-DOVE is an API driven Video/Audio Editor for managing live mixing with an intuitive web based Interface.
+DOVE is an API driven Video/Audio Editor for live mixing with an intuitive web based Interface.

 It uses the [gstreamer](https://gstreamer.freedesktop.org) multimedia framework as backend and [gst-interpipe](https://github.com/ridgerun/gst-interpipe) for connecting pipelines.